Welcome to Marathon Handbook’s age-graded running calculator.

 What Is Age-Grading?

-Age-grading is based on world record race time data, from which it attempts to estimate the best possible time an athlete can run a certain distance based on their age and gender, using a specific number between 0 and 1 called an age factor.
+Age-grading is based on world record race time data, from which it attempts to estimate the best possible time an athlete can run a certain distance based on their age and sex, using a specific number between 0 and 1 called an age factor.

 Our calculator is built on the most recent 2020 USATF-approved age-factor data.